FeatureBaseDB/cosmosa/README.md

 ```

 The `-just-create` flag tells `cosmosa` not to write any data or make any
-queries, but just create a collection in your CosmosDB database.
+queries, but just create a collection in your Cosmos DB database.
 We'll set up
 the rest of our infrastructure and then come back to this.

 ### Install and start Pilosa